 To ease the use, Soft Body has bottles with nozzles.

 Set of 24 | around $35

 The Liquitex Basics are great student-grade paint for beginners and artists on a budget.
 They are vibrant, contain high-quality pigment, are lightfast, easy to blend, and dry to a satin finish.
 They are thinner than Heavy bodies.

 Liquitex Basics can be thinned to imitate watercolor, and also have fluorescent and metallic colors (which are less lightfast).
 Basics paints are UV-resistant and water-resistant acrylics colors

 Liquitex Basics Sets for beginners include 12, 24 36, or 48 colors.
 I recommend a set of 24 colors – it is a bestseller and contains all the needed colors.

-Winsor & Newton have student grade paint and sets – Winsor & Newton Galleria, and artist grade paint – Winsor & Newton Professional Acrylic Paint.
+Winsor & Newton has student-grade paint and sets – Winsor & Newton Galleria, and artist-grade paint – Winsor & Newton Professional Acrylic Paint.

 Winsor & Newton Galeria Acrylic Paint

 Winsor & Newton Galeria Acrylic Paint Set of 10 | around $15